michelesr/thesis/src/ts.md

 server that accept requests for browser automation through an http API.
 The http API can be accessed with drivers available for different programming language, such as Java, Python, PHP, Ruby, .NET, Perl and Javascript.
-With the diffusion of Selenium and browser automation scripts, browsers start to provide native support for the automation, leading to the born of *Selenium Web Driver*.
+With the diffusion of Selenium and browser automation scripts, browsers start to provide their native support to automation, leading to the born of *Selenium Web Driver*.

-Selenium Web Driver is the successor of Selenium RC, and the main different is in the interaction with web browsers, that is implemented with browser specific drivers.
+Selenium Web Driver is the successor of Selenium RC, and the main difference consists in its interaction with web browsers, implemented with browser specific drivers.
 While in Selenium RC a server for running tests is required, Selenium Web Driver directly starts and controls the browsers.
 Client API for Selenium Web Driver are available for different languages, so that the automation scripts can be written in the developer preferred language.
 In order to run Web Driver on remote machines a Selenium Grid server is required.
-Selenium Grid consist of different components:
+Selenium Grid is divided in different components:

 - a Selenium server, called *hub*, that serves as controller for the browsers
-- Web Driver nodes for the required browsers (Firefox and Chrome)
+- one or more web driver nodes for the required browsers (Firefox and Chrome)

 The Web Driver nodes attach to the Selenium hub in order to be controlled, then the Protractor testing framework sends request to the hub in order to run end-to-end tests in the desired browsers.
 The hub search the required browsers from the available nodes and controls them in order to test the web application.

-The nodes can be in different machines and operating system.
-In particular, in our implementation the hub and the nodes runs inside Docker containers, and they are linked through the Docker VPN.
-Like Selenium RC, the Selenium Grid hub is accessible with the http protocol.
+The nodes can be located in different machines and operating systems.
+In particular, in this implementation the hub and the nodes runs inside Docker containers, and they are linked through the Docker VPN.
+Like Selenium RC, the Selenium Grid hub is accessible through the http protocol.

 ![Interactions between Protractor and Selenium ecosystem](images/eps/protractor-selenium.eps)

 ## Containers configuration

+The containers used for end-to-end testing purpose are:

+- `hub`:  Selenium Grid hub
+- `firefox`: Selenium Grid node for Mozilla Firefox browser
+- `chrome`:  Selenium Grid node for Google Chrome browser
+- `e2e`: Protractor framework

-In order to link the testing containers to the application a new Docker Compose configuration file is required:
+In order to define the testing containers and their interaction with the application a new Docker Compose configuration file is provided:

     hub:
       image: selenium/hub:latest

     firefox:
       image: selenium/node-firefox-debug:latest
       links:
         - hub
         - proxy
       ports:
         - '127.0.0.1:5900:5900'
       env_file:
         - ./test/e2e/settings.env

     chrome:
       image: selenium/node-chrome-debug:latest
       links:
         - hub
         - proxy
       ports:
         - '127.0.0.1:5901:5900'
       env_file:
         - ./test/e2e/settings.env

     e2e:
       image: michelesr/protractor:latest
       volumes:
         - ./test/e2e:/code:ro
       links:
         - hub

-The default `docker-compose.yml` file has been extended with testing containers:

-- `hub` is the container of Selenium Grid hub
-- `firefox` is the container of the Selenium Grid node for Mozilla Firefox browser
-- `chrome` is the container of the Selenium Grid node for Google Chrome browser
-- `e2e` is the Protractor container

-In particular, the `firefox` and `chrome` containers are linked to `hub` for registering and to `proxy` in order to access the web application.
+In particular, the `firefox` and `chrome` containers are linked to `hub` for registering and to `proxy` that acts as entry point of the web application.
 The `e2e` tests is linked with the `hub` in order to allow the forwarding of test requests.
-This new configuration file has been called `compose/test.yml` and is used to run the tests from the Makefile:
+This new configuration file is named `compose/test.yml` and is used to run the tests trough the Makefile:

     ...

     test-cat.yml: docker-compose.yml compose/test.yml
             @cat docker-compose.yml compose/test.yml > test-cat.yml

-    ...

-    test: test-info test-unit test-integration test-e2e
-            @echo 'All tests passed!'

     ...